 We've seen bold, dramatic, amazing, spectacular developments.

-And I have to balance that on the scales and then look at the bad stuff Trump's doing.
+And I have to balance that on the scales, and then look at the bad stuff Trump's doing.

 And nine times out of ten, when something evil is put in a bill and we expose it, it's pulled and it wasn't Trump.

-And that's why they want this broadcast off the air and others like it, because they know as a populist movement we are more powerful than all the corporate media combined.
+And that's why they want this broadcast off the air, and others like it, because they know as a populist movement, we are more powerful than all the corporate media combined.

 And we're now able to control the agenda.

-When they had the UN treaty legislation in the spending bill, when President Trump was just president elect, pressure shot that down.
+When they had the UN treaty legislation in the spending bill when President Trump was just president-elect, pressure shot that down.

-A few weeks ago, when the BBB, they had the majority votes to put in a AI dictatorship.
+A few weeks ago when the BBB, they had the majority votes to put in an AI dictatorship for ten years above the law.

 If you're keeping score, what Alex is saying is that working with the devil is okay if it makes you win more.